 Translated from the German by Ross Benjamin

 Daniel Kehlmann was born in Munich in 1975 and lives in Vienna, Berlin and New York.
-He has published six novels: Measuring the World, Me & Kaminski, Fame, F and You Should Have Left and has won numerous prizes, including the Candide Prize, the Literature Prize of the Konrad Adenauer Foundation, the Doderer Prize, The Kleist Prize, the WELT Literature Prize, and the Thomas Mann Prize.
+He has published six novels: Measuring the World, Me and Kaminski, Fame, F, You Should Have Left and Tyll and has won numerous prizes, including the Candide Prize, the Literature Prize of the Konrad Adenauer Foundation, the Doderer Prize, The Kleist Prize, the WELT Literature Prize, and the Thomas Mann Prize.
 Measuring the World was translated into more than forty languages and is one of the biggest successes in post-war German literature.